witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 Docs: [Atom Official Documentation](https://atom.io/docs)

 I also want to be able to copy and paste between the shell and Atom.
 For that, we will install ```xclip```.
 Like installing Firebug, adjusting the screen resolution and rearranging the dock icons, this is not required, but a useful workflow improvement.
 Before we can install xclip, we need to add the 'universe' repository.
+Thanks to user Kangaroo on [Ask Ubuntu for this beauty](http://askubuntu.com/questions/148638/how-do-i-enable-the-universe-repository) on adding the 'universe' repository.

     $ sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu $(lsb_release -sc) universe"
     $ sudo apt-get update
     $ sudo apt-get install xclip

-Thanks to user Kangaroo on [Ask Ubuntu for this beauty](http://askubuntu.com/questions/148638/how-do-i-enable-the-universe-repository) on adding the 'universe' repository.
+To paste from ```xclip```, simply use the middle mouse button.
+My MacBook Pro seemingly lacks a middle mouse button as part of its touchpad.
+If you are using the  synaptics driver, the 'middle-mouse button' is merely hidden.
+To paste an X selection, tap the upper right corner of the touchpad.
+Docs for troubleshooting the touchpad: [Ubuntu Official Documentation - Synaptics Touchpad](https://help.ubuntu.com/community/SynapticsTouchpad)

+Time to Test ```xclip```.
+We will make a file called testfile and add text to the file for testing our ```xclip``` functionality.

+    $ touch testfile
+    $ echo "xclip is awesome sauce" >> testfile
+    $ cat testfile | xclip

+Now go "middle click" to paste the output somewhere - perhaps a new file in Atom would suffice.
+If you get the string "xclip is awesome sauce", then you can delete testfile with the command ```$ rm testfile```.

 Docs: The man pages.
 Run the terminal command ```$ man xclip```.
+I used the first example from the man pages to test the functionality of xclip.

 After a few hours in Ubuntu, I fully understand how OS X not shipping with a package manager feels like a huge oversight from a developer perspective.
 Previously, it felt like a minor oversight having never used Linux from the command line.
 The Mac Homebrew slogan "The missing package manager for OS X" now feels fully deserved after using ```apt-get``` which is standard to Debian-based Linux distributions.